soheilgholami/soheilgholami.github.io/_pages/projects.md

 permalink: /projects/
 ---

-In the course of my studies, I have been involved in multiple projects:
+In the course of my studies, I have been involved in multiple projects (the list is arranged in descending order, starting with the most recent project.):

 <ul>

+  {% assign reversed_projects = site.projects | reverse %}
-  {% for post in site.projects %}
+  {% for post in reversed_projects %}
   <li style="margin: 15px 0;">
     <a href="{{ post.url }}"> {{ post.title }} </a>
   </li>